Skip to main content

 (c)

-How far does the Earth travel in one rotation around the sun, expressed as millions of miles?
+How far does the Earth travel in one revolution around the sun, expressed as millions of miles?

 Answer.